maratsalem/MaraSalem_hw6TH_csi3150_f2024/readme.md

 1. Create a project folder in your desired project path.
 Then, create a new project in Visual Studio Code with the project folder you have created.

 2. Inside the folder, create an index.html file, and two new folders: JS and CSS.
 Inside the CSS folder, create a style.css file.
 Inside the JS folder, create questions.js and quizApp.js files.

-   -Note: This step can be done manually through the UI, or through bash.
+Note: This step can be done manually through the UI, or through bash.
 The choice is up to you.

 - Your project directory should look like this:

 ```
   Project Folder
     CSS